zettsu-t/sudokusse/sudokusse.md

 * Set optimization level -O2. -O3 makes SudokuSSE slower.

+* Read the x86_64 manual closely.
+The manual tells us not only general optimization guidelines but slight differences on performance such as CMOV instructions.

 * To return from a function in assembly, pop + jmp is faster than ret.

 ## Bibliography and acknowledgments